Busayor123/HTML-FROM-S3/README.md

   - Use the default VPC/SUBNET.
   - Enable the public IP for the instance.
   - Configure the security group to allow inbound traffic on port 80 (HTTP).

 - **User Data Script:**
   - The EC2 instance is configured using the following user data script during launch:
+    User
+create an architecture diagram Host an HTML website on a single EC2 uploading the web files from s3.

+- **User Data Script:**
+  - The EC2 instance is configured using the following user data script during launch: